 It would be a long road finding her way to a console.
 Her rather circuitous route to recording began in a basement studio in a London flat with artist Hugh Harris, then wound through Rancho De La Luna in Joshua Tree, and further on down to the Mississippi River Delta, where she began by cleaning studios in New Orleans.
 Eventually, she found her way to Kingsway, Daniel Lanois' famed studio in the French Quarter where she was hired as a tape op and second engineer in 1991 and quickly became the house engineer.
 During those early Kingsway years, Shoemaker worked on Iggy Pop's "American Ceasar", The Throwing Muses "University", Giant Sand's "Glum" and Emmylou Harris' iconic "Wrecking Ball", among many others.
 In 1995, after completing "Wrecking Ball", Shoemaker decided to leave Kingsway and strike out on her own.
 Within a few months she was hired by Sheryl Crow and over the next year recorded Crow's breakout self-titled album featuring the hit songs "If It Makes You Happy" and "Everyday Is A Winding Road".
 They followed it up with "The Globe Sessions" in 1998 with Shoemaker winning two Grammy Awards® for Rock Album Of The Year and Best Engineered Album Non-Classical, making her the first woman to win the latter.
 During the late 90's and early 2000's, she recorded Whiskeytown's "Pneumonia" at Dreamland in the Catskills, Queens Of The Stone Age "Rated R" at Sound City in Los Angeles, Victoria Williams' "Musings Of A Creek Dipper" in Joshua Tree and Something For Kate "Echolalia" in Australia.
 In 2001, Shoemaker and Crow reunited for her fourth studio album "C'Mon C'Mon", where Shoemaker was once again nominated for the Best Engineered Album Grammy Award®.
 In 2003, Shoemaker mixed several tracks for The Dixie Chicks and in 2004 she won her third Grammy Award® for her work on Steven Curtis Chapman's album "All Things New".

-Trina lives with her husband, musician Grayson Capps, and their kids, dogs, cats and horses on Mobile Bay in Fairhope, Alabama.
+Trina lives with her husband, musician Grayson Capps, their son Waylon, and a mess of dogs, cats and horses on Mobile Bay in Fairhope, Alabama.